SenseiDeElite/agecord/README.md

 - 🔑 **Your keys, your device —** private keys never leave your browser;
 - 🔐 **Passphrase protected —** your data is encrypted at rest, unlocked per session.
 - 🤫 **Modern cryptography —** Utilizes Argon2id, XChaCha20-Poly1305, BLAKE3 through [awasm-noble](https://github.com/paulmillr/awasm-noble) where appropriate.
 - ⚡ **Lightning fast —** Messages are encrypted and decrypted almost instantly.
-WebCrypto API, hardware acceleration and WebAssembly are combined to deliver you a near-native experience.
+WebCrypto API, hardware acceleration and WebAssembly are leveraged to deliver you a smooth experience.

 ---